microg/UnifiedNlp/README.md

 Usage
 -----
-UnifiedNlp alone does not provide any features, but acts as a middleware for multiple backends.
+UnifiedNlp alone does not provide any features, but acts as a middleware for multiple backends.Most of them can be downloaded and updated using [F-Droid](https://f-droid.org)

-Here is an open list of backends for geolocation known to me.
-Most of them can be downloaded through F-Droid
+Here is a list of backends for geolocation and (reverse) geocoding known to me:

 -	[AppleWifiNlpBackend](https://github.com/microg/AppleWifiNlpBackend) - backend that uses Apple's service to resolve wifi locations
 -	[OpenWlanMapNlpBackend](https://github.com/microg/OpenWlanMapNlpBackend) - backend that uses OpenWlanMap.org to resolve user location.